ccollicutt/docker-swift-onlyone/README.md

 ## startmain.sh

-Like many docker containers, there is a script that starts services.
-The most idiomatic way to use docker is one container one service, but in this particular Dockerfile we will be starting several services in the container, such as rsyslog, memcached, and all the required OpenStack Swift daemons.
-So in this case we're using Docker more as a role-based system.
+This Dockerfile uses supervisord to manage the processes.
+The most idiomatic way to use docker is one container one service, but in this particular Dockerfile we will be starting several services in the container, such as rsyslog, memcached, and all the required OpenStack Swift daemons (of which there are quite a few).
+So in this case we're using Docker more as a role-based system, and the roles are both a swift proxy and swift storage, ie. a swift "onlyone.""
 All of the required Swift services are running in this one container.

 ## Usage